 Syntax of Statistics var():

-Where data is an array of valid numbers, including Decimal and Fraction values, this parameter is required.
+Use this parameter, where data is an array of valid numbers, including Decimal and Fraction values.
 And, xbar is the mean of data.
 This parameter is optional.
 If not mentioned, then the mean is automatically calculated.

 Example of Statistics var()